Content on this page was generated by AI and has not been manually reviewed.

 Do I need to keep the extension enabled all the time?

 If you frequently browse with Chrome in untrusted networks or want consistent privacy, keeping it enabled is a good practice.
 If privacy is less critical at times, you can disable it and enable it when you need protection.
-Jak włączyć vpn w edge how to enable a VPN in Microsoft Edge, step-by-step guide for privacy, security, and streaming
+Microsoft edge vpn change location 2026

 Can I customize the extension to auto-connect on browser launch?